You are here

 The Review of Educational Research (RER) publishes comprehensive reviews of literature related to education and does not publish new empirical work, except in the context of meta-analytic reviews of an area.
 Please check the journal’s Aims and Scope to see if your manuscript is appropriate to submit to RER.

 All manuscripts should be submitted electronically to the editorial team at http://mc.manuscriptcentral.com/rer.
-For questions or inquiries about manuscripts, email us at REReditors@aera.net.
+For questions or inquiries about manuscripts, please contact the editors.
+(Inquiries regarding original manuscripts submitted before July 1, 2016 should be directed to Frank Worrell at REReditors@aera.net.
+Inquiries regarding original manuscripts submitted after July 1, 2016, should be directed to P. Karen Murphy, incoming editor for the 2017-2019 volume years, at REReditors@aera.net.)
 Manuscripts may not be submitted via e-mail.

 Publication Standards

-Researchers who intend to submit studies for publication should consult the Standards for Research Conduct adopted by the AERA Council.
+Researchers who intend to submit studies for publication should consult the Standards for Reporting on Research in AERA Publications adopted by the AERA Council.
 We also recommend consulting (a) the Guidelines for Reviewers, which outline the criteria under which manuscripts are reviewed for publication by AERA and (b) recent previous editions of the journal.
 Individuals submitting systematic reviews or meta-analyses should also consult The PRISMA Statement (http://www.prisma-statement.org) as well the article on “Reporting Standards for Research in Psychology” in American Psychologist, 63, 839 – 851 (doi:10.1037/0003-066X.63.9.839).

 Submission Preparation Checklist

-When you upload your initial submission, upload (1) a separate title page that is not anonymized.
-Please format the title page as described by the 7th edition of the APA Manual and (2) the main manuscript, which includes an ANONYMIZED title page, an abstract with keywords at the bottom, and the rest of the document including tables and figures, and finally (c) Author Bios.
+When you upload your initial submission, upload (a) a separate title page that is not blinded with an Author Note based on the 6th edition of the APA Manual, (b) the main manuscript, which includes a BLINDED title page, an abstract with keywords at the bottom, and the rest of the document including tables and figures, and (c) Author Bios.

 1. The submission has not been previously published and is not under consideration for publication elsewhere; or an explanation has been provided in the Cover Letter.
 Authors should indicate in the Author Note on the separate title page if sections of the manuscript have been published in other venues.